jennpanzo/prod-dash/index.md

 * **Partners**: Capturing external partner details like name, company, email, and their associated rosters or tasks.

 ## **Data Collection and Preparation**
-The raw data was initially exported from multiple Asana projects, which led to fragmented spreadsheets with varying formats.
-We consolidated these using VLOOKUP and INDEX-MATCH in Excel to form a master dataset.
+Operational data is automatically collected from multiple Asana projects through scheduled API requests and stored in BigQuery.
+Reference tables maintained in Google Sheets are used to support lookups, validation, and standardized business logic during the transformation process.

 ### Dataset Overview
 * **Rows (Records)**: 48,000+
 * **Columns (Variables)**: 76
-* **Source**: Aggregated from various Asana project exports, manually merged via spreadsheets before uploading to SQL
+* **Source**: Asana API, automatically extracted through scheduled ETL processes and stored in BigQuery

 Each record represents a unique task or entity, linked to other entities like team members, rosters, and partner companies.

 ## **Database Schema & Data Structure**

-We designed a relational schema with the following core tables:
+A relational schema was implemented within BigQuery using the following core tables:
 1. Tasks Table
 1. Team Table
 1. Rosters Table